Phase transition for accessibility percolation on hypercubes

 \subsection{Proof of the lower bound}

-In order to prove the lower bound, we restrict to certain good paths, i.e., those with desirable properties on the growth of Hamming distances (in particular, a good path needs to be self-avoiding).
-Denote by $Z_{N,x,*}$ the number of good accessible path.
-Crucially, we demonstrate a choice of ``good'' path such that $\E Z_{N, x, *} \asymp \E Z_{N, x}$ and $\E Z_{N, x, *}^2 \asymp (\E Z_{N, x, *})^2$ (where $\asymp$ means that the left and right hand sides are within a constant multiplicative factor).
-Thus, an application of second moment method yields the existence of an accessible path with probability bounded away from 0.
-Finally, we use the augmenting method as employed in \cite{HM14} to deduce the existence of accessible path with probability tending to 1 as $N \to \infty$.
+In order to prove the lower bound, we restrict our attention to certain good paths, i.e., those with desirable properties on the growth of Hamming distances (in particular, a good path needs to be self-avoiding).
+We will define precisely what we mean by a good path in Definition \ref{def-good-antipodal} below.
+Denote by $Z_{N,x,*}$ the number of good accessible paths.
+Crucially, we demonstrate that with our definition of good paths, we have $\E Z_{N, x, *} \asymp \E Z_{N, x}$ and $\E Z_{N, x, *}^2 \asymp (\E Z_{N, x, *})^2$ (where $\asymp$ means that the left and right hand sides are within a constant multiplicative factor) as long as $x=x_c+\epsilon_N$ ($N \epsilon_N \to \infty$) and $x$ stays in a fixed neighborhood of $x_0$.
+Thus, an application of the second moment method already yields the existence of an accessible path with probability bounded away from 0.
+Finally, we use the augmenting method as employed in \cite{HM14} to deduce the existence of an accessible path with probability tending to 1 as $N \to \infty$.

 Recall that $x_0=\sinh^{-1}(1)=\ln(\sqrt2+1)\approx 0.88137$.
 Let $\alpha =x_0\coth x_0\approx 1.24645$.